broeker/jumpsuit/src/pages/index.md

   The best part of this of this new world is how easy it is to get started, and to experiment and learn.

+  As a result, we can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.

+  Because the truth is that we are no longer building websites at all.
+We are building user interfaces.

+  The job of the modern web developer is simple.
+We are here to create amazing user experiences that are accessible, responsive, and device agnostic.
+The data, the CMS, and all of the rules and business logic necessary to manage a modern website or mobile application is now mostly irrelevant to the real job at hand.